Mariana Vicente: Biography

 Vicente is the oldest of four children, Ramón, Claudia Sofia and Sebastián.
 Her father, Ramón Vicente, is a businessman and her mother, Izayma Morales, works in public relations.
-She is married to Major League Baseball player Kiké Hernández.
+She is married to Major League Baseball player Enrique Hernández.

 Miss Universe Puerto Rico 2010

-Vicente represented Rio Grande at the Miss Universe Puerto Rico 2010 pageant, held on November 12, 2009 in San Juan, where she won several awards including: L'Bel Face, JcPenney Best Style, Holsum Light Best Figure and Payless Best Catwalk, gaining the right to represent Puerto Rico in Miss Universe 2010, broadcast live from Las Vegas, Nevada on August 23, 2010 where she placed in the top 10.
+Vicente represented Rio Grande at the Miss Universe Puerto Rico 2010 pageant, held on November 12, 2009, in San Juan, where she won several awards including: L'Bel Face, JcPenney Best Style, Holsum Light Best Figure and Payless Best Catwalk, gaining the right to represent Puerto Rico in Miss Universe 2010, broadcast live from Las Vegas, Nevada on August 23, 2010, where she placed in the top 10.
 She was the fourth blonde woman to represent Puerto Rico at Miss Universe after Ada Perkins in 1978, Laurie Simpson in 1987 and Uma Blasini in 2007.
 She is represented by Element Model Management in Puerto Rico, directed by Ann La Place.